yunhak0/yunhak0.github.io/_pages/about.md

 I'm actively on research with my best colleagues at [Data Science and Artificial Intelligence Lab](http://dsail.kaist.ac.kr/).

-My research interest is mainly on anything connected to or can be represented as graphs!
+My research topics of interest include, but are not limited to, the following:

 - Recommender System
-- Graph Neural Networks (GNNs) for Chemistry and Biology
+- Graph Representation Learning
-- General Machine Learning and Data Mining
+- AI4Science - Biology